Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-source.md

     VGhpc0lzRXhhY3RseUEzMkNoYXJTdHJpbmdTZWNyZXQ=
     ```

 4. Build the project by running `./mvnw clean package` for Linux(bash) or `mvnw clean package` for Windows, from the top level of the project directory.
-This will build JAR files in the `target/` directories of each modules: core and cluster-api.
+This will build JAR files in the `target/` directories of each module: core and cluster-api.

     node, npm and pnpm are also installed locally (required for React UI assets) through maven execution plugins.